samsblog/html5audio/README.md

 <br />
 AdvancedAudio is lightweight jQuery-Plugin to support theming of HTML5-Audio-tags.
 Your benefits are small file-size [2kb], simple integration into your site and customisable options.<br />
 ADVaudio comes with 3 basic-themes.
 Default, Mogli and Starcraft2!
 Ready-to-use for your own themes.
 If you want to publish your own theme feel free to contact me.
-> ADV is free for non-commercial use, for further purpose see the license » below or contact me.
+> ADVaudio is free for non-commercial use, for further purpose see the license » below or contact me.

 <br />
 Plug-In by [Sam Vieten](www.samvieten.de).